 - Partition tolerance: the users can continue using the library despite any problem in the communications or the roads that connect the libraries.

+This is called the CAP theorem.
 Eric Brewer stated that it is impossible for a distributed

 computer system library to be consistent, available and tolerant to network road partitions at the same time.
 The concept that you have to choose “two out of three” was rapidly spread, although, as we’ll see next, it can be misleading.